Blocking ads removes funding from us!

 (Post picture: © 2020 © 2020 TechnikNews)

-With the Huawei P40 Pro the Chinese released their first P-series smartphone without Google services.
-We find good hardware on the data sheet - does the concept work overall despite the missing Google services?
-We take a closer look at this in this test.
+With the Huawei P40 Pro, the Chinese have released their first P-series smartphone without Google services.
+We find good hardware on the data sheet - does the concept work overall despite the lack of Google services?
+We'll take a closer look at this in this test.

 We already have the matter of the Huawei ban in the USA in detail here on TechnikNews reported.
 Huawei hasn't been allowed to use Google services for almost a year now.
 Although there is still Android with EMUI as the operating system, since Android is open source, there are no apps and services from Google.
 This may be an advantage for some without having to use Google, but for others?
 Does it work?
 We're done with thatprobeers.